stephenyoon84/Flatiron_Group_Project_Mod_1/README.md

     - Bartender: Possible to check how many cocktails they can make.
   - Search
     - Search Cocktail by Ingredient
-    - Search Ingredient need for Cocktail
+    - Search Ingredients needed for Cocktail

 - Initial steps to run this app
     1. run `rake db:migrate` and `rake db:seed` in your terminal to create database